 Voluum tracks both web and mobile traffic which is another huge plus.
 Prosper and CPV Lab are great tracking tools, but not for mobile traffic.
 Voluum is a great mobile and web traffic tracking solution.

 I got to meet the people behind Voluum at my ASW 14 party earlier this month.
 I learned more about the technology behind it and what they have coming up.
 Good stuff in the works for sure!

 I’m not associated with Voluum in any way, nor am I saying the other trackers aren’t good.
 I simply think Voluum is a great tracking tool, and arguably the best out right now.
 Does this mean you should throw P202, CPV Lab, etc. in the garbage?
 Of course not.
 Voluum isn’t some magical tool that will turn your campaigns profitable, and if you’re just starting out I recommend Prosper 202.
 It’s free, and will take you pretty far into your affiliate career.

 Voluum is currently in beta, and new features are being added.
 There are some custom views/reports people have been asking for that are currently being implemented.
 When you test it out, just remember this is the beta version and is still being improved.
 Voluum has been great about listening to our suggestions and implementing.
 If there’s a feature you want that they don’t have, don’t hesitate to make a suggestion!

-Voluum is free until the end of March 2014, and I highly recommend you check it out!
+Voluum is free while in beta and I highly recommend you check it out!